 The injunctions try to define what is peaceful protest and threaten draconian sanctions – like prison or seizing assets – for breaking them.
 This undermines our human rights.

-The Weald Action Group is supporting six women who are challenging a ‘persons unknown’ injunction secured by UKOG for Horse Hill and Broadford Bridge.
+The Weald Action Group is supporting five women who are challenging a ‘persons unknown’ injunction secured by UKOG for Horse Hill and Broadford Bridge.
 Read more about the UKOG injunction.

 Members of the Weald Action Group have also successfully challenged in the High Court the wrongful listing of individuals in an Angus Energy injunction which brought them into disrepute.